fuyboo/SPARTA/README.md

-***
+## Example
-Based on the previous aptamer sequence family grouping information, the aptamer family abundance matrix was generated from the UMI count matrix of the aptamer sequences.For example,we generated 'motit_need_1w' matrix.
+###Based on the previous aptamer sequence family grouping information, the aptamer family abundance matrix was generated from the UMI count matrix of the aptamer sequences.For example,we generated 'motit_need_1w' matrix.

 ```
 mrna_sgrna<-Read10X("./CRISPR_result/filtered_feature_bc_matrix/")